 The inpatient rehabilitation or inpatient treatment programs help provide a medically safe rehabilitation environment so that an individual can recover from their addiction to substances.
 Inpatient treatment is the level of care that people enter after completing medical detox services.
 Often people step down to this level of care because they need more help with dealing with other physical or psychological problems or other medical conditions and they still need 24-hour medical monitoring or observations from the medical staff at the inpatient rehabilitation program.

 In some situations, there may be medication adjustments or physical health restoration to increase an overall individual’s physical strength to function properly after just recently completing the medical detox phase of treatment.
 When people that have been using drugs or drinking alcohol go to treatment and enter medical detoxification not everyone just bounces out of detox all happy and ready to enter the next level of care of treatment.
 Some need more attention to their overall health to make the transition to other forms of treatment services.

 There can still be physical and psychological problems that will require assistance, but the nursing staff and counseling staff can help guide the individual through the inpatient phase of treatment.
-Inpatient treatment is that in-between transition phase of treatment that allows for physical and psychological adjustment so that an individual is more prepared and ready for additional treatment services.
+Inpatient treatment is the in-between transition phase of treatment that allows for physical and psychological adjustment so that an individual is more prepared and ready for additional treatment services.
 When an individual enters an inpatient treatment program initially, they are at a higher risk of experiencing a relapse if they leave treatment or fail to identify psychological triggers.
 The treatment will help the person deal with cravings and provide solutions to deal with thoughts of returning to alcohol or drugs.